Dan Bertolini

-Daniel Bertolini (October 19, 1985) is an American baseball coach and former shortstop, who is the current head baseball coach at Youngstown State.
+Daniel Bertolini (October 16, 1985) is an American baseball coach and former shortstop, who is an assistant coach for the Kent State Golden Flashes.
+From 2017 to 2024 he was the head baseball coach at Youngstown State.
 He played college baseball at Mercyhurst University for coach Joe Spano from 2005 to 2008 before playing 1 season in the Frontier League in 2008.
 He was the head coach at Mercyhurst North East (2009–2016).

 Playing career

 Bertolini attended Poland Seminary High School in Poland, Ohio.
 Bertolini played for the school's varsity baseball and basketball teams for three years.
 Bertolini then enrolled at Mercyhurst University, to play college baseball for the Mercyhurst Lakers baseball team.

 As a freshman at Mercyhurst University in 2005, Bertolini had a .268 batting average, a .333 on-base percentage (OBP) and a .307 SLG.

 As a sophomore in 2006, Bertolini batted .269 with a .340 SLG, 2 home run, and 24 RBIs.